 - 2. Lift carton up and away from the boiler. - Remove the plastic bag and upper front protection cover from the boiler and place safely aside. - Two or more persons are required to move the boiler taking care not to damage the boiler, panels or the floor.

 NOTICE: Heavy objects

-- At all times the correct method for handling heavy abjects about the strictly absorred - objects should be strictly observed.
+• At all times the correct method for handling heavy objects should be strictly observed.

 5.2 Pipework positions and flue opening